 You can also search online to see if there are reset options for your gearbox and ECU that might help as sometimes the shift points can be changed.

 If you have an air conditioning unit in your car, using it uses more fuel.
 Unfortunately, though, so does opening the window.
 If you can take off a layer of clothes rather than turn on the air con then you’ll save fuel.
 Just keep it tasteful!
-Still, opening the windows does use much less fuel than air conditioning, especially at slower speeds.
+Opening the windows uses less fuel than turning on the air conditioning, especially at slower speeds.

 Built-in eco functionality